A Serious Tennis Fan’s Top 10 Tips for the 2025 US Open (Tickets and More)

 - You CAN bring sunscreen in lotion form only, NOT aerosol cans

-- As of 2022 according to the US Open bot on the website: “Outside food or beverages (excluding alcohol) CAN be brought into the US Open grounds, but must fit into one sized bag.
+- According to the US Open bot on the website: “Outside food or beverages (excluding alcohol) CAN be brought into the US Open grounds, but must fit into one sized bag.
 There are no exceptions.”

-- There is storage outside both East and South Gate entrances if you need it: $5 for small items, $10 for large items (even suitcases OK).
-One item per ticket holder.
-Bag check for American Express cardholders is FREE (1 bag per card).
+- There is storage outside both East and South Gate entrances if you need it: $10 per locker, $20 for large items including suitcases).
+Bag check for American Express cardholders is discounted (1 bag per card).

 Be prepared to wait in a potentially long security line if you have any bag at all (i.e. an enclosed object that doesn’t fit in your clothes), whereas you can breeze through a separate express line for those without bags.